diegobit/OSX-ASUS-UX32A/README.md

   - [ApplePS2SmartTouchPad](http://forum.osxlatitude.com/index.php?/topic/1948-elan-focaltech-and-synaptics-smart-touchpad-driver-mac-os-x/): touchpad and keyboard (this is set to ISO and italian keyboard layout)
   - [AsusNBFnKeys](http://forum.osxlatitude.com/index.php?/topic/1968-fn-hotkey-and-als-sensor-driver-for-asus-notebooks/)
   - [Brcm\*](https://bitbucket.org/RehabMan/os-x-brcmpatchram): bluetooth (If you have a different wireless card download *BrcmFirmwareRepo.kext* from the official repo, NOT from here, because this one only works on this wireless card)
-  - DummyHDA: to use Apple's audio driver
+  - DummyHDA: to use Apple's audio driver (If you have issues: a [complete Audio guide](http://forum.osxlatitude.com/index.php?/topic/1946-complete-applehda-patching-guide/), a [very good automatic patcher](http://www.insanelymac.com/forum/files/file/496-applehda-patcher/))
-  - [EAPDFix](http://forum.osxlatitude.com/index.php?/topic/3084-eapdjack-sense-fix-no-audiojack-sense-issue-after-sleep/): to fix audio after sleep
+  - [EAPDFix](http://forum.osxlatitude.com/index.php?/topic/3084-eapdjack-sense-fix-no-audiojack-sense-issue-after-sleep/): to fix audio after sleep.
+As an alternative, try [CodecCommander](https://bitbucket.org/RehabMan/os-x-eapd-codec-commander/overview)
   - [FakePCIID\*](https://bitbucket.org/RehabMan/os-x-fake-pci-id): to make wifi and USB 3.0 work
   - [FakeSMC](http://www.hwsensors.com): essential to boot OS X; no plugins installed.
 I added a key (*ACID*) to its Info.plist to fix this: https://github.com/RehabMan/OS-X-ACPI-Battery-Driver/issues/8
   - [IntelBacklight](https://bitbucket.org/RehabMan/os-x-intel-backlight): for display backlight